Deoxidized steel

-Deoxidized steel (Also known as killed steel) is steel that has some or all of the oxygen removed from the melt during the steelmaking process.
+Deoxidized steel (also known as killed steel) is steel that has some or all of the oxygen removed from the melt during the steelmaking process.
 Liquid steels contain dissolved oxygen after their conversion from molten iron, but the solubility of oxygen in steel decreases with cooling.
 As steel cools, excess oxygen can cause blowholes or precipitate FeO.
 Therefore, several strategies have been developed for deoxidation.
 This may be accomplished by adding metallic deoxidizing agents to the melt either before or after it is tapped, or by vacuum treatment, in which carbon dissolved in the steel is the deoxidizer.

+Elements used for deoxidizing steel

+Aluminium, silicon, and manganese are the most widely used elements for the deoxidation of steel.
+Usually, aluminium is added in the form of pellets or wire, while silicon and manganese in the form of ferroalloys.
+The reaction products obtained following the deoxidation of the liquid steel bath are respectively alumina, silica and manganese oxide: